bontaq/coupons/README.md

 # Coupon Service

-A tour of where Haskell is at from a production ready standpoint
+### An investigation into Haskell as a production language

+github is using it for semantics facebook is using it for spam

 Effects: fused-effects (used by github for its semantics project)